 Type #1 – Simple Products in Magento

-The simple product is a type of product sold only in one variation, and there are no options to choose between.
-It is the most popular type of product on the online stores.
+The simple product is sold only in one variation, and there are no options to choose between.
+It is the most popular type of stock on the online stores.
 It has a fixed size, weight, color, etc.

 Example of a simple product.